elunna/hackem/hackem_changelog.md

     - Putting blessed and uncursed scrolls of charging into a bag of tricks charges it.
 - [x] Unicorn horns:
     - no longer cure attribute loss;
-    - they can now be wielded in one hand.
+    - 2-handed d12 weapon
+- [x] lenses
+    - lenses now grant automatic searching when worn (fiq)
 - [x] luckstones:
     -  will slow down your luck timeout based on its beatitude;
     - a blessed luckstone no longer halts the timeout entirely.